oeb25/msc-thesis/Mist/Operations on folding trees.md

 >
 > We see that unfolding $s.y$ makes all of the fields of $s.y$ available and folded, while the last fold of $s.y$  removes the fields to have $s.y$ folded.
 A similar thing happens for the unfolding and folding of $s.y.a$.

 As $\fold$ and $\unfold$ are the building blocks for further analysis, it is helpful to formalize some of their properties.
-The first property characterises how leaves of a tree change as folds and unfolds are performed.
+The first property characterizes how the leaves of a tree change as folds and unfolds are performed.

 ![[Lemma – Leaves from folding]]